 This course analyzes artistically significant films from different cultures that address a given theme, such as the tension between obedience and autonomy or love and loss, and course material varies according to topic.
 Students explore how the films’ cinematic qualities convey thematic content.
 The discussion format asks students to reflect on their own values, behavior and ability to make thoughtful life choices.
 Readings on the theme complement consideration of the historical and geographical settings of the films.
 The course emphasizes the development of interpretation through varied writing assignments to conclude with a short research paper.
-Coursework includes collaborative preparation for class discussion, weekly posts, journal entries, an essay, a mid-term and final exam.
+Coursework includes collaborative preparation for class discussion, weekly posts, journal entries, an essay, a mid-term and a final exam.
 Attendance at screenings outside of class is required.
 Films are subtitled.
-This course can count toward the film major, international studies and the fine arts diversification requirement (when paired with another film course), as well as for the Comparative World Literature Concentration.
+This course can count toward the film major, international studies and the fine arts diversification requirement (when paired with another film course).
 No prerequisite.
 Offered every year.

-With this course students gain an overview of the discipline of Modern Languages and Literatures.
-Discussion focuses on readings by scholars which survey developments in various sub-fields of the discipline, such as language learning, cultural studies, feminisms, race and ethnicity and translation studies.
+With this course students gain an overview of the discipline of modern languages and literatures.
+Discussion focuses on readings by scholars that survey developments in various sub-fields of the discipline, such as language learning, cultural studies, feminisms, race and ethnicity and translation studies.
 In addition, the course supports the majors’ successful completion of their senior research project.
 Students articulate their individual research process, complete a literature review, write summaries and practice writing a prospectus with an annotated bibliography.
 Supplementary individual research and writing guidance is available throughout the semester.
 Several writing workshops develop collaborative engagement and focus on the writing process.
 The course is a seminar, taught by the faculty coordinator with presentations by other MLL faculty as well.
 The course counts toward the major and is offered on a credit/no credit basis.

 This course offers an opportunity to study on an individual basis an area of special interest — literary, cultural or linguistic — under the regular supervision of a faculty member.
 It is offered primarily to candidates for honors, to majors and, under special circumstances, to potential majors and minors.
 Individual study is intended to supplement, not to take the place of, regular courses in the curriculum of each language program.
 Staff limitations restrict this offering to a very few students.
-To enroll in an individual study, a student must identify a member of the MLL department willing to direct the project and, in consultation with them, write up a one-page proposal for the IS which must be approved by the department chair before the individual study can go forward.
+To enroll in an individual study, a student must identify a member of the MLL department willing to direct the project and, in consultation with him or her, write a one-page proposal for the IS, which must be approved by the department chair before it can go forward.
 The proposal should specify the schedule of reading and/or writing assignments and the schedule of meeting periods.
 The amount of work in an IS should approximate that required on average in regular courses of corresponding levels.
-It is suggested that students begin their planning of an IS well in advance so that they can devise a proposal and seek departmental approval before the registrar's deadline.
-Typically, an IS will earn the student 0.25 or 0.50 units of credit.
+Typically, an IS earns the student 0.25 or 0.5 units of credit.
 At a minimum, the department expects the student to meet with the instructor one hour per week.
-Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar’s deadline.
+Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study by the semester before, so that there is time to devise the proposal and seek departmental approval.

 This course offers independent study for senior candidates for honors under the direction of the honors supervisor.
 Normally offered in the spring semester, this course may be offered in the fall with the approval of the student's honors supervisor and the chair of modern languages and literature.
 Permission of instructor and department chair required.